 An associate degree in Architectural Technology will allow graduates to secure a job in the dynamic architecture and construction industry in the Pacific Northwest (PNW) and the Seattle area.
 Student graduates can further their academic pursuit toward an applied bachelor’s degree in LWTech’s Bachelor of Applied Science in Design, Washington State University's Bachelor of Science in Architectural Studies, other bachelor programs throughout the United States, or start a career in a growing and highly sought real estate development industry.
 This degree can also be a key element in eventually earning an architectural license.
 Architectural designers are in-demand in the King County region, as determined by the Washington State Employment Security Department.

-Entry into this program requires completion of an admissions application.
+Entry into the Architectural Technology program requires completion of LWTech's online application.

 At LWTech, we welcome all students as an open enrollment college and we are committed to your inclusion at the college.
 The Architectural Technology program of study leads to an industry or specific employers that may require a full or partial background check as well as a drug test before you start the job.
 Please know LWTech is committed to your inclusion at the college and you can talk with an advisor about alternative options that may be similar to this program.